dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

     be an investment
     - informational baggage: unrepentent drug use, etc.
-    - people tend to think investing their energy in me would be a waste of their time because they assume that it's so easy for other people with authority -- academic, political and otherwise -- to tear me down.
+    - people tend to think investing their energy in me would be a waste of their time because they assume that it's too easy for other people with authority -- academic, political and otherwise -- to tear me down.
   - however terrible and inconvenient details of my life story are,